Andersgee/kysely-fetch-driver/README.md

 ### webserver

 You need to have a webserver located at `url` that handles the post requests for this driver to work.

-This is similar to how the popular planetscale dialect does it but here we are not limited to planetscale or even mysql.

 The webserver should handle requests like this: